estmob/SendAnywhere-Android-SDK/README.md

 ```

 #Troubleshooting
+If you have any problem or questions with Send Anywhere Android SDK, please create new issue(https://github.com/estmob/SendAnywhere-Android-SDK/issues) or use our customer center(https://send-anywhere.zendesk.com).

+### Runtime permission error: `java.io.IOException: open failed: EACCES (Permission denied)`
+From Android Marshmallow(API 23), Android introduced new way to handle application permissions, called "Runtime Permissions".
+This requires developers to request sensitive permissions to users explicitly in application runtime.
+Send Anywhere SDK requires external storage permissions(`android.permission.WRITE_EXTERNAL_STORAGE`,`
+android.permission.READ_EXTERNAL_STORAGE`) to work properly, but **does NOT** handle these permissions automatically.
+Please refer these articles to see more about Runtime Permission Model:
+* Requesting Permissions at Run Time (Android Developers) -  https://developer.android.com/training/permissions/requesting.html
+* Exploring the new Android Permissions Model (Ribot labs) - https://labs.ribot.co.uk/exploring-the-new-android-permissions-model-ba1d5d6c0610#.95cppknud

 ### API key error: `ERROR_WRONG_API_KEY`
 You must call `Task.init("YOUR_API_KEY")` proceeding any transfer operations, e.g. `onCreate` of `Activity`.
 It is declared as `static`, so you just have to call it once.